CsabaSzabo/ipa_analyzer/README.md

 # Solution
 This repository contains the solution, which was written in Python3, as that's the most comfortable scripting language for me.

+## How to run it

+Running the tests: `python3 analyser-test.py`

+Running the solution: `python3 analyser.py`

 ## Private or Public
 I made this repository private, as I wouldn't publicate your Trial Day task.
 Otherwise, I would made this repository public.